 I do love a great salad bar, so why not create your own?
+Enjoy the bounty of the garden of spring brunch recipes, like these beautiful and light salads.
 Let guests put together their own brunch salad by providing all the toppings.
 A salad bar brunch is also a great pot luck type of meal, where each guest can bring a topping to share.

 These beautiful Spring Crudite Toasts from Urban Bliss Life really speak to the season, with hard-boiled eggs, radishes, cucumbers and peas.

 Super-easy and also a healthy brunch option, the 5-Minute Healthy Avocado Toasts from Two Healthy Kitchens includes a bed of sliced avocado with tomatoes, spinach and smoked salmon.